Ukraine Country Commercial Guide

 National law regulates the public procurement of goods, works, and services.
 According to Ukrainian law, public tenders must be held for the procurement of goods, works, and services if the cost of goods is equal to or greater than UAH 100,000 (roughly $4,500) and if the cost of works is equal to or greater than UAH 1,000,000 (roughly $45,000).
 The government must publish the announcement of the tender and its results.
 Open international tenders must be used when procurements are financed by foreign entities.
 Government procurement is also governed by international treaties to which Ukraine is a party, including Chapter 8 of Title IV of the Association Agreement with the EU, as well as the WTO Government Procurement Agreement.

 Starting on August 1, 2016, all government agencies in Ukraine began using an e-procurement system, the PROZORRO portal.
-Ukraine’s implementation of the e-procurement system will create significant opportunities for American companies to participate Ukrainian government tenders.
-American suppliers interested in current public procurement opportunities in Ukraine may register for notifications at the Ukrainian Public Procurements Official National Web Portal and at the open source government e-procurement system PROZORRO.
+Ukraine’s implementation of the e-procurement system has created significant opportunities for American companies to participate in Ukrainian government tenders.
+American suppliers interested in current public procurement opportunities in Ukraine may register for notifications at the open-source government e-procurement system, PROZORRO.

 ×